-Myth #1: When I pay off a past-due account, such as a Charge Off or a Collection Account, it will be listed as “paid” and no longer be reported as negative.
+Myth #1: When I pay off a past-due account, such as a Charge Off or a Collection Account, it will be listed as “PAID” and no longer be reported as negative.

 Myth #2: If a negative item is successfully deleted from my credit report, it will reappear on my report.

 The credit bureaus have cleverly and purposely spread this myth through the news media and government agencies.
-However, the truth of the matter is the credit bureau is required to delete a negative listing if they have not heard from the credit grantor within 30 days.
-Should the credit grantor submit verification a week or two later, can be re-inserted.
-This is called a soft delete‖.
+However, the truth of the matter is that the credit bureau is required to delete a negative listing if they have not heard from the credit grantor within 30 days.
+Should the credit grantor submit verification a week or two later, it can be re-inserted.
+This is called a soft delete.
 Most of the time the creditor simply fails to respond and the negative item is permanently deleted.
 If the creditor verifies the item the account may still be deleted at a later date when the “challenge” process is intensified.

 Myth #3: There are items such as bankruptcies, foreclosures, and tax liens that are impossible to remove from a credit report.

 There is NOTHING in the law that states a negative item must remain on a credit report for any period of time.
-Our credit experts have experience in removing every type of negative item from our members’ credit reports.
+Our credit experts have experience in removing every type of negative item from our clients’ credit reports.